noahnut/go-search/README.md

 By default results are ranked by BM25 score.
 Pass `SortBy` to sort by a field value instead.
 Numeric fields are compared numerically; string fields are compared lexicographically.
 Documents with equal sort values use BM25 score as tiebreaker.

+When sorting by a numeric or keyword field the engine uses a sort-first path: it walks a pre-sorted in-memory column store (doc values) and fetches from storage only for documents in the result window.
+Storage reads drop from O(candidates) to O(topK).
+Documents missing the sort field are always appended at the end, sorted by BM25 score.

 ```go
 // Sort by price ascending